mathemacode/job-searching/README.md

 broker's fee of 1 month's rent.
 So, for a $1500 apartment, you will need $4500 off the bat just to move in.
 And this doesn't include furniture, pots and pans, electricity, heat, etc etc etc... if you have only lived in a dorm for your time in college, this change will be a bit more drastic but is nothing to worry about as long as you plan ahead.  **START SAVING NOW**

+#### Location Considerations
+1. Trains / subway system / public transit / "do I need a car??" - if you move into a city (which you probably will, or outside of one), trains and public transit are AMAZING ways to get around town.
+Bringing a car to NYC makes zero sense, so take a look at a map of the train system in the city that you're looking at and then how it would line up with where cheap housing is.
+For example, in Boston, Allston and Brighton are full of college kids because it's cheap to live there and the Green line goes straight through Boston University and into downtown.
+So it's a prime area to get an apartment if you want a quick 20-minute ride into the city - possibly right outside your door.

+2. Cost of living vs. your paycheck - my golden rule is that my monthly expenses (rent, electricity, food - the basics) should fit within a SINGLE paycheck.
+So if you're pulling in $3500 a month, all these basic expenses should be $1250 or less.
+Using websites like
+**SmartAsset** to figure out what your paycheck will be for a certain salary and state is a great way to budget rent appropriately.
+On this note, I should also mention that you should not short sell yourself - STEM careers with programming involved generally start at $60,000 / year salary.
+Data scientists and software engineers can expect more like $70-$80,000 off the bat.

+3. City vs. apartment location.
+Look up what is considered to be the "bad" part(s) of town and steer clear.
+Also, try to find a good compromise between living super cheap in the suburbs with a 1-hr train ride into the city vs. a slightly more expensive and smaller studio apartment and living within 20 minutes of the city.
+It's tempting to live far away and avoid the associated cost of city living, but remember that you will be making friends and wanting to do things within the city that you're working in - so don't put yourself too far out there where it'll be annoying to ride into the city for the night.

 ### You will need to have *some* experience with relevant tech in your field